atzzCokeK/temperature-convertor/README.md

 # What is Temperature Converter App

-This app can convert the temperature in both Celsius as input to Farenheit and Farenheit as input to Celsius.
+This app can convert the temperature in both Celsius as input to Fahrenheit and Fahrenheit as input to Celsius.

 # How to use